 The Lord be with you.
 And with your spirit.

-A reading from the Holy Gospel, according to Mark.
+A reading from the thirteenth chapter of the Holy Gospel according to Mark.
 Glory to you o Lord.

-Tune: Music © 1999, World Library Publications.
-Text: Text from the Lectionary for Mass, © 1969, 1981, 1997, International Commission on English in the Liturgy Corporation.
+Text from the English translation of The Roman Missal, © 2010, International Commission on English in the Liturgy Corporation.
 All rights reserved.
-Used by permission.
+Music © 2011, World Library Publications.

 View videos of the current and past weeks’ Sunday Masses.
 If you wish, you can also view just the homilies from the Mass.
 To help you follow along with the Mass we offer a subscription to the large-print Prayer & Worship Guide, our gift to you.